mrismanaziz/Reforestation/README.md

-## Why do we tell actors to “break a leg?”
-Because every play has a cast.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!